How GOV.UK Forms works

 Tell people what will happen next

-Content you add about what will happen after the form is submitted will be shown on a confirmation page when someone submits a form.
-This will help to set their expectations and avoid unnecessary contact.
+Content you add about what will happen after the form is submitted will be shown:

 Provide contact information for people to get help